ViennaTools/ViennaRay/README.md

 * [Embree](https://github.com/embree/embree)

 Since [Embree](https://www.embree.org/) is optimized for CPU's using SSE, AVX, AVX2, and AVX-512 instructions, it requires at least a CPU with support for SSE2.

-## Using ViennaRay in your project

-TODO: Set up example repo.

 ## Installing